-What Does a Snake (Serpent) Symbolize
+What Does a Snake (or Serpent) Symbolize

 Dreaded by many, a snake is a symbol of rebirth, shrewdness, patience, intellect, fertility, longevity, vigilance, eternity, protection, rejuvenation, intuition, enigma, and splendor.
 A ground-dwelling animal, it suggests you stay grounded despite any changing situation in your life.

-A dead snake represents good health, luxury, and abundant wealth.
+A Dead Snake represents good health, luxury, and abundant wealth.

-Having a Snake as Your Spirit Animal (Totem Animal)
+As Your Spirit Animal (Totem Animal)

 If a snake happens to be your totem guide, it means you have a natural ability to strike a balance.
-As a result, you maintain diplomacy in your day to day dealings without getting judgmental.
+As a result, you maintain diplomacy in your day-to-day dealings without getting judgmental.

 During any discussion, you know how to articulate your points, making everyone believe you without any question.

-Flexible and dynamic, you encourage good thoughts and support other’s decisions.
+Flexible and dynamic, you encourage good thoughts and support others’ decisions.
 For this reason, people consider you as a mentor for their personal growth.

 An epitome of duality, you are frank and act boldly most often, but may turn subtle and secretive all of a sudden.
 Those who don’t know you may misconstrue your actions.